vremenar/rpi-setup/README.md

 A good portion of docker-compose.yaml is used by labels required for Traefik.
 I plan to move that to dedicated YAML files out of docker-compose.yaml.
 ## Traefik TCP and UDP
 Currently Traefik only handles HTTP/S traffic.
 I plan to move all traffic (TCP and UDP) to Traefik.
+## Traefik health checks
+I have started to play around with traefik service health checks.
+I'll add that soon
+## Container health checks
+Some of the container have a health checks included but not all of them.
+That I plan to add so they can revover and alert me when they fail
+## Prometheus, alertmanager, Grafana
+I would love to have a dashboard for monitoring all of the services and RPi.
+Also to have alertign when something goes wrong.
+So most likely this will follow soon.
 ## Home Assistant
 I am looking into home automation for some time now.
 That might be next.
 ## raspotify